aaristov/nd2tools/readme.md

-#  nd2 to tif tools
+#  nd2 to tif conversion tools

 ## Compress nd2 to tif with 4x binning and 16 to 8 bits conversion